 Follow The Sun

-Portugal is one of the only sun-drenched destinations within Europe (265 days of sun per year) that can be reached directly from the UK without travelling across another European border and which isn’t subject to proven disruption.
+Portugal is one of the only sun-drenched destinations within Europe (with 265 days of sun per year) that can be reached directly from the UK without travelling across another European border that could be subject to disruption (e.g. Strikes etc).
 The ability to travel without passing over another country is pretty-important given the likelihood that the already unsettled French will likely cause air-space disruption at some point in the year, if only to impact their own government.

-The diplomatic alliance between England (now the UK) and Portugal, incidentally the oldest country in Europe, runs deep into the cultures of each country.
-It’s the longest-standing diplomatic alliance in the World, dating back to the 14th century.
-Whether the UK remains in the EU or not, the relationship of these two sea-faring nations will remain strong.
+The diplomatic alliance between England (and by association the rest of the UK) and Portugal runs deep into the cultures of each country.
+Portugal is the oldest country in Europe, The longest-standing diplomatic alliance in the World with England dates back to the 14th century.
+Regardless of the UK's EU relationship, the relationship of these two sea-faring nations will remain strong.

 Portugal boasts some of the best food anywhere in the world.
 That’s because the food is from everywhere in the world.
 All the dishes that make up the so-called Portuguese Cuisine is a mix of centuries of cultural influences, and that’s what makes it unique.
 Fish is an obvious favourite, with bacalhau (salted fish) being the most prominent.
 Yet most of the bacalhau served actually comes from Norway or Iceland.
 Portugal has adopted many ingredients and styles from other countries.
 Chilli and peppers from the Americas, spices from India, its lovely cataplana (fish stew) results from a mix of North African and Middle East sources.
 The list seems endless.
 The cuisine is clearly Mediterranean, and yet you can tell it apart from other countries as it has its own twist.
 Portugal is also a great destination for families from the UK because its ingredients are just as you might find in the UK, meaning fussy children tend to be accepting of the food presented.

 Portugal’s reputation for its stunning Port production needs no introduction.
 Indeed, a visit to Oporto in the northern quarter of Portugal is a must whenever possible.
 Yet it is beginning to be out-positioned by Portugal’s fast-growing wine industry.
 Portugal is reportedly the 9th largest wine exporter in the World.
-But as with many other countries, the best wines are not necessarily those which are allowed to be exported.
+But as with many other countries, the best wines are not necessarily those which are exported.
 So you'll find many wines only available in the local region.
 Portugal has remained immune to many of the outside influences which have forged regions like California in the US.
 Most of its 200+ grape varieties are native.
 This results in very distinctive red and white wine production.
 And you’ll find wine production in many parts of the country.
 The climate in the Northern Vinho Verde region (famous for its fresh young white wines) differs greatly to the sun-kissed southern coast of The Algarve.
 It’s also worth noting that Portugal is one of the World’s most important cork producing countries.
-This results in fewer screw caps.
+So even their corks are grown locally.

 To be sure of top quality, look for the ‘DOC’ acronym on the label.
 It stands for Denominação de Origem Controlada and means the wine was produced in one of the long-established and proven quality wine producing regions.